msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 θ̂ = train(θ̂, θ_train, θ_val, simulate, m = m, epochs = 20)
 ```

-Note that the fast construction of a GNN-based neural Bayes estimator typically requires a graphical processing unit (GPU).
+Note that the computations in GNNs are performed in parallel, making them particularly well-suited for GPUs, which typically contain thousands of cores.
+If you have access to an NVIDIA GPU, you can utilise it by simply loading the Julia package `CUDA`.

-Then, we assess our trained estimator:
+Next, we assess our trained estimator:

 ```
 θ_test = sample(1000)